Heavy-K: 2019-2021: Khusta, Respect the Drumboss 21(10 Years edition)

-2022-present: New projects
+2022-present: The Underrated King, Respect the Drum boss (3-Step Edition)

-In early November 2022, he announced working on his upcoming The Underrated King EP and released its lead single "Ama Miliyoni" featuring Meez and Professor on November 18,2022.
+In early November 2022, he announced working on his The Underrated King EP and released its lead single "Ama Miliyoni" featuring Meez and Professor on November 18, 2022.

+In 2023, Heavy-K released the album Respect The Drumboss 2 (3-Step Edition).
+3-Step, a variant of gqom, is distinguished by its distinct rhythmic structure, which revolves around the sound of three kicks.

+Heavy-K and DJ Tira released "Inkululeko", featuring Zee Nxumalo, Makhadzi, and Afro Brotherz on March 1, 2024.

 Personal life

 In 2014, Siqula met Ntombi in a club at Grahamstown.
 The two got married and had two children together.
 In 2019, the couple got a divorce.